-Refractive Lens Exchange In Beverly Hills, Los Angeles
+Refractive Lens Exchange Experience In Beverly Hills, Los Angeles, CA

 Refractive Lens Exchange (RLE), also known as clear lens extraction, stands as a favored avenue for individuals over 40 seeking to minimize or liberate themselves from the constraints of glasses or contact lenses.
 RLE primarily caters to individuals with moderate to severe farsightedness, or those aged 40 and above grappling with reliance on bifocals or reading glasses.
 The procedure entails the replacement of the eye’s natural lens with a synthetic lens implant, rectifying an array of vision issues including nearsightedness, farsightedness, astigmatism, and presbyopia.